Putting Your Songs On The Web

 Option 2 - Use A Program

-This the option which the ISA picked originally for its own site, and it worked for us.
+This the option which the ISA picked originally for its own site, and it worked for us back then.

-It means however, that you will not be able to do everything you might want, as you may be limited by the scope of the program chosen (although MS Front Page for example, more or less allows you to do most of the things you could ever possibly want).
+It means however, that you will not be able to do everything you might want, as you may be limited by the scope of the program chosen (although MS Front Page for example, more or less allowed us to do most of the things we could ever possibly want).
 And there are loads of free site-building programs out there also, some of which even offer free hosting for small sites.

 Not all of the professional site-building programs are cheap, although if you already have a full Microsoft Office suite for example, then MS Publisher is bundled in there with it and that can produce reasonable websites.